pnp/blog/content/microsoft-365-platform-community-update/22-09-13/index.md

 draft: true
 ---

-Microsoft 365 Platform Community (PnP) September 2022 update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.
+Microsoft 365 Platform Community (PnP) September and October 2022 update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.
 This article is a summary of all the different areas and topics around the community work we do around Microsoft 365 ecosystem during the past month.
 Thank you for being part of this success.

 _We are committed on building the best tech community in the world where everyone feels welcome and we help to empower each and every community member to achieve more._